pvcaptest/pvcaptest/README.rst

 Please see the Jupyter docs/notebooks in the examples directory, which include examples of the core features.

-More complete documentation is available on `readthedocs <https://pvcaptest.readthedocs.io/en/latest/>`__
+More complete documentation and examples are available on `readthedocs <https://pvcaptest.readthedocs.io/en/latest/>`__

 Installation